davidmckennirey/davidmckennirey.github.io/_posts/2021-05-04-granny-write-up.md

 ## Phase 2: Exploitation

-This host allows for WebDAV usage, which ideally could be exploited to upload a webshell to the server.
+This host allows for WebDAV usage, which could be exploited to upload a webshell to the server.
 We can use `davtest` to check the WebDAV configuration of the webserver.
 Ideally we could proxy `davtest` through burp to get the WebDAV requests in an easily editable format, but `davtest` doesn't have a proxy feature natively.
-A neat trick that I learned from [IppSec][ippsec] is that you can specify a past-through proxy in Burp Suite on localhost:80 and then direct `davtest` at localhost.
+A neat trick that I learned from [IppSec][ippsec] is that you can specify a pass-through proxy in Burp Suite on localhost:80 and then direct `davtest` at localhost.

 ![](/assets/images/HTB/granny/granny-burp-proxy-setup.png)